mrocklin/blog/_posts/work/2013-08-14-SymPy-Theano-part-4.md

 *   [Scalar Simplificaiton](http://matthewrocklin.com/blog/work/2013/03/28/SymPy-Theano-part-2/):  We used SymPy's simplification routines to accelerate programs prior to code printing in Theano
 *   [Matrix Expressions](http://matthewrocklin.com/blog/work/2013/04/05/SymPy-Theano-part-3/):  We generate fast blocked numeric linear algebra programs from SymPy's matrix expressions using Theano array operations.

-A week ago someone popped up on the SymPy mailing list asking if a particular SymPy operation (`sympy.Piecewise`) could be supported in the SymPy-Theano translation.
+A week ago [someone popped up on the SymPy mailing list](https://groups.google.com/d/topic/sympy/VtaxCRNO4sE/discussion) asking if a particular SymPy operation (`sympy.Piecewise`) could be supported in the SymPy-Theano translation.
 Because Theano has a similar operation (`theano.tensor.switch`) it was simple to add this translation.
 In general though this post raised some interesting questions:

 *   Is there a way to avoid constantly making new translations for operations that exist both in SymPy and in Theano?
 *   What do we do with SymPy's more exotic operations for which no Theano analog exists?
 E.g. how do we generate code for factorial or bessel functions?

 In an attempt to resolve these issues we recently merged a general `SymPyCCode` operation into the `Theano` project.
-It enables the expression of a Theano scalar operation through SymPy expressions.
+It enables the expression of a Theano scalar operation through SymPy expressions using SymPy's original code generation capability.
 For example we can create a simple addition operation like so

 {% highlight python %}
 from sympy import Symbol, symbols from theano.scalar.basic_sympy import SymPyCCode

-x, y = symbols('x,y')
+x, y = symbols('x,y')            # SymPy Symbols
 add = SymPyCCode([x, y], x + y)  # A Theano addition operator
 {% endhighlight %}

-Theano operators can be applied to Theano variables to make compound Theano variables
+Theano operators can be applied to Theano variables to make compound Theano expressions

 {% highlight python %}
 from theano.scalar import floats